AndrewCrossman/PHYS824/README.md

 Much of the work here requires the kwant package (https://kwant-project.org/install) which can be simply installed in google colab or any other python based software.
 In colab, kwant can be installed by running: pip install kwant.

-## USING THIS WORK FOR SCHOOL IS CONSIDERED PLAGARISING.
+## USING THIS WORK FOR SCHOOL IS CONSIDERED PLAGARISIM.
 DO NOT DO IT.